Create Vein Surface: Automation

 BoundaryObject

-Warning: the boundary string must contain a field with an attribute name that matches FieldName.
+Warning: if specifying a boundary string object, the boundary string must contain a field with an attribute name that matches FieldName.
 The values within this field will denote independent boundary strings.
 Even if your string object contains a single, closed string, this attribute must be present in order to apply a custom boundary via scripting.

 null